hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Console is not a shell scripting.
 At least not for me.
 I use graphical console for 20 years.
 If Rebol would not have one, I would not use it probably at all :-)

 [17:59:28](#g_hSRn6sQgGEPW4KCY2DtYu8B8GSkPl_xruoQBd_rB0) <rgchris (Christopher Ross-Gill)>:
-> I think it should exist, I don't think it should be the preeminent interface Ì†ΩÌ∏à
+> I think it should exist, I don't think it should be the preeminent interface üòà